 Answer: Design your new firewall by establishing a baseline security policy that reflects your current business needs, mapping existing rules to the new platform’s syntax, testing configurations in a staging environment, and planning for new features not available in your old hardware.

 Before you touch production hardware, your new firewall must be fully configured and tested in an isolated environment that mirrors your network topology.
+Don’t skip the staging step—it’s the cheapest insurance you’ll buy in this project.

 Transfer these elements from your old firewall to the new one: